ShrikeshB/Planet-Earth/README.md

 # PlanetEarth
 # It is only frontend part.
-# It is displays the popular places to visit in particular country.
+print("# It is displays the popular places to visit in particular country.);
 # It also show what resources/gear needed to carry while visiting these places.

 Pages: